salmonsimon/MuseumThief/README.md

 ## Guards

 On game you'll encounter with two types of guards: *Static Guards* which will stay on the same place and guard certain area and *Patrolling Guards* which will be walking through certain defined points.
 Both guards will chase you if you get close to them, while *Static Guards* are easier to evade since they won't chase you long enough, *Patrolling Guards* are more athletic and will chase you longer, so be aware!

+Any masterpiece you have in your carrying inventory will be taken by the guards if you get caught, so to be able to steal a masterpiece you'll have to evade all guards on your way back to the Studio room.

 #### Static Gaurds
 <picture>